Andonome/core/README.md

 ## Related Works

-Adventures in Fenestra contains a GM's guide, Bestiary, adventures, and a complete world.
-It's about 90% of the way to a useable state.
+Adventures in Fenestra contains a GM's guide, Bestiary, mini-adventures, and a complete world.

 ## Art

 Did you know that git can diff svg images?
 Not only that, with a little feneggling, git can merge two different changes to art.
-I can't envision artists getting terribly excited about this, but it's not going to stop me getting excited about it.
+I can't envision artists getting terribly excited about this, but that's not going to stop me getting excited about it.

 ## Joining